 There are SO many factors that affect the Hawaii trip cost that I never really know where to start.
 And some of it depends on whether or not it’s your first trip to Hawaii.

 Also, our family tends to travel with extended family or visit my mom on Kauai.
-That means that our trip costs are different than the average Hawaii tourist.
+That means that our trip costs are different than the average Hawaii tourist’s.

 So, I figured I’d ask a financial expert and travel lover!
-Below you’ll find her break down the costs the average American should plan for a vacation to Hawaii.
+Below you’ll find her break down the average Hawaii vacation cost an American should plan for a vacation to Hawaii.

-I asked her to write about how much does a trip to Hawaii cost for a family of 4.
+I asked her to write about how much does a Hawaii trip costs for a family of 4.
 Keep scrolling to get her Hawaii vacation cost estimate!

 Make sure to read my step-by-step Hawaii planning guide first!